UK player restores North Sea well into production with temporary fix

 In the past, IOG ran into several setbacks with its Southwark drilling campaign, which delayed its progress.
 These setbacks resulted in a two-month hiatus caused by an issue on one of the legs of the Noble Hans Deul jack-up rig.
 In addition, subsequent technical issues with an underwater Remotely Operated Vehicle (ROV) further prolonged the company’s timeline.

 Back in January 2022, the challenges associated with seabed conditions threatened to compromise rig stability, thus, causing yet another delay for IOG.
 Last week, the company advised it was still on track to resume the development drilling activities by mid-April, following a successful exercise to remediate the seabed conditions.

 Commenting briefly on its progress, the UK player stated within its latest update that the Noble Hans Deul rig was successfully moved into position alongside the platform last weekend, adding that its legs were positioned securely on the newly installed rock pads.

-IOG also confirmed that preparations have been underway since then to resume development drilling at Southwark in the course of the next week.
+IOG also confirms that preparations have been underway since then to resume development drilling at Southwark in the course of the next week.